akiellor/akiellor.github.io/src/posts/02-javascript-copy-paste-detection.md

 The AST copy paste detector will then walk from the leaves to the root, hashing the nodes of the tree.

-The following animation demonstrates the depth first traversal, hashing all attributes of each node with a **shasum**.
+The following animation demonstrates the depth first traversal, hashing all attributes of each node with a **SHA**.

 <pre class="asciimate">
 {